imbacraft/dusk.nvim/README.md

 1. Make sure to remove or move your current `nvim` directory (`~/.config/nvim`), if it exists.
 2. `git clone https://github.com/imbacraft/dusk.nvim`
-3. Copy or Move the `nvim` folder from the cloned dusk.nvim project to your `~/.config/` folder.
+3. Copy or Move the `nvim` folder from the cloned dusk.nvim project (not the dusk.nvim folder!) to your `~/.config/` folder.
+In the end, your folder should look like this: `~/.config/nvim`.
+Please note, depending on your OS, neovim might search for configuration in a different folder.
+In this case, run the `:checkhealth` command inside neovim, to see where it looks for configuration and place the nvim folder inside that.
 4. Run the `nvim` command and wait for the plugins to be installed.
 5. Some plugins will fail to install at this point.
 Don't be alarmed.
-Enter the `:qa!` command to exit `nvim`.
+Enter the `:qa!` command to exit neovim.
 6. Re-run the `nvim` command and run `:PackerSync` (SPC p s).
 7. Now all the plugins should have been installed.
-If some have not, check the dependencies section above.
+If some have not, run the `:checkhealth` command check the dependencies section above.
 8. Ready to go!

 ## Credits